matthewb66/detect-wizard/README.md

 The scan sensitivity value specifies the analysis scope ranging from 1 (most accurate Bill of Materials with minimal false positives – but with the potential to miss some OSS components) to 5 (most comprehensive analysis to identify as many OSS components as possible but with the potential for many false positives).
 See the section `Scan Sensitivity` below.

 Detect Wizard allows predefined Detect scan parameters to be defined as environment variables which will be passed straight to Synopsys Detect.
-An existing existing .yml project configuration file will be backed up and will not be used by Detect Wizard or in creating the new .yml file.
+An existing .yml project configuration file will be backed up and will not be used by Detect Wizard or in creating the new .yml file.
 Detect Wizard will check the prerequisites to run Synopsys Detect (including the correct version of Java) and then scan the project location for files and archives, calculate the total scan size, check for project (package manager) files and package managers themselves and will also detect large duplicate files and folders.

 It will expand .zip, .jar and .tar files automatically, processing recursive files (zips within zips etc.).
 Other archive types (.gz, .Z etc.) are not currently expanded by Detect Wizard (although they will be expanded by Synopsys Detect).